The Caya Blog

 Let's talk about women’s reproductive health.

-What if I experienced discomfort or pain, or bleeding, when using Caya or when I removed it?
-Or I suspect I have a vaginal infection?
+What if I experience discomfort, pain, or bleeding when using Caya or when I remove it?
+What if I suspect I have a vaginal infection?

-Please contact your health provider.
-It may be an indication that something else is wrong, such as having a reaction to the spermicide.
-If you do have a vaginal infection, it’s best to replace your Caya diaphragm after your treatment ends. […]
+Please contact your healthcare provider.
+It may be an indication that something else is wrong, such as having a reaction to the type of contraceptive gel you are using.
+If you do have a vaginal infection, it is best to replace your Caya diaphragm after your treatment ends. […]

-Read More… from What if I experienced discomfort or pain, or bleeding, when using Caya or when I removed it?
-Or I suspect I have a vaginal infection?
+Read More… from What if I experience discomfort, pain, or bleeding when using Caya or when I remove it?
+What if I suspect I have a vaginal infection?

 Can Caya break or tear?